Guy Martin: Ulster Grand Prix

 On 21 July 2017, Honda Racing, an English company based in Louth, Lincolnshire also known as Honda Racing CBR, issued a statement to the effect that Guy Martin would not be competing at the 2017 Ulster Grand Prix; the decision was described by an event organiser as "Naturally I'm disappointed...but it's not altogether surprising given the difficulties the team has experienced throughout the season".

 Retirement from motorcycle racing

-On 26 July 2017, it was officially announced that Guy Martin had retired from motorcycle racing.
+On 26 July 2017, it was officially announced that Martin had retired from motorcycle racing.
 In an exclusive interview with the Motorcycle News Martin said:

 Racing's been good to me, but I'm bored of it.
 You spend the early part of the year preparing for the season – testing, racing, talking about it, and then doing it all over again.
 It's like Groundhog Day.
 It's time to stop.

 Martin returned to road racing in May 2019 at Tandragee, winning the 1000 cc class on a BSA Rocket, finishing second on the road to outright winner Dean Stimpson on a 500 cc machine with both classes run together.
 He had provisionally entered the earlier Cookstown event but failed to appear.